Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 What Is a Loan Estimate?

-A Loan Estimate (LE) is a standardized three-page document lenders are required to provide shortly after you apply for a mortgage.
+A Loan Estimate (LE) is a standardized three-page document lenders are required to provide within three business days of your mortgage application.
 It outlines the key terms, projected payments, and closing costs of your loan.

 Because every lender must use the same format, Loan Estimates are meant to make apples-to-apples comparisons possible—but only if you know what to look for.